 This is a common cause of bloating.
 Constipation is usually caused by a diet that is lacking water or fiber, or both.
 Grains are a good source of fibre but not everyone eats a lot of grains; either because they have an intolerance to gluten or wheat, or because they are following a low carbohydrate diet in order to lose weight.

 Exercise is also excellent for keeping regular bowel habits because it promotes bowel contractions.
-If you have long standing digestive troubles, you may benefit from a Colon Detox.

 - Find out if you have an allergy or intolerance